 - The application should address Fire Rescue Department access in accordance with NFPA 1, Chapter 18. - a.
-The 180 degree "hammer-head" turn-around should be designated as a "Fire Lane". - b.
-The designated "Fire Lane" areas shall be marked with approved "Fire Lane" signs that read; "Fire Lane", "No Parking", "Vehicles Towed at the Owners Expense" (see example of the sign below).
+The 180-degree "hammer-head" turn-around should be designated as a "Fire Lane". - b.
+The designated "Fire Lane" areas shall be marked with approved "Fire Lane" signs that read; "Fire Lane", "No Parking", "Vehicles Towed at the Owners Expense" (see an example of the sign below).
 The location of the signs shall be approved by the Raymond Fire Rescue Department (RFRD) and Raymond Public Works.

 - c.
-The street and "hammer-head" turn-around shall be designed and maintained with an allweather driving surface capable of supporting fire department apparatus with a Gross Vehicle Weight Rating (GVWR) of 75,000 lbs. - d.
+The street and "hammer-head" turn-around shall be designed and maintained with an all-weather driving surface capable of supporting fire department apparatus with a Gross Vehicle Weight Rating (GVWR) of 75,000 lbs. - d.
 The street shall be designed with an unobstructed vertical clearance of 13' 6". - e.
-The street grades shall be designed according to the limitations of fire department apparatus regarding approach/departure/break-over angles as follows: - i.
+The street grades shall be designed according to the limitations of fire department apparatus regarding approach/departure/break-over angles as follows:

+- i.
 An angle of approach no greater than 8 degrees. - ii.
-Departure angles no greater than 9 degrees. - iii.
+Departure angles no greater than 8 degrees. - iii.
 Break-over angles no greater than 13 degrees. - iv.
-Street Grade shall not exceed 10 degrees along its entire length.

-- 2. Provide an Auto-Turn (or equivalent) design for a 40-foot fire apparatus with a commercial cab, a tandem rear axle, and a 214-inch wheelbase.
-This design shall demonstrate that the above noted fire apparatus can maneuver onto and back out of the new proposed driveway and turn-around via the "hammer head" turn-around.
-All proposed designs shall be approved by the Raymond Fire Rescue Department. - 3.
-The street address assigned by the Town of Raymond E911 Coordinator shall incorporate a street address sign visible from both approach directions on North Raymond Road, and also incorporate a street address sign at the new driveway entrance that is clearly visible on approach from the existing driveway (from within the fire apparatus cab).
+Street Grade shall not exceed 10 degrees along its entire length. - 2.
+Provide an Auto-Turn (or equivalent) design for a 40-foot fire apparatus with a commercial cab, a tandem rear axle, and a 214-inch wheelbase.
+This design shall demonstrate that the above-noted fire apparatus can maneuver onto and back out of the new proposed driveway and turn-around via the "hammerhead" turn-around.
+All proposed designs shall be approved by the Raymond Fire-Rescue Department. - 3.
+The street address assigned by the Town of Raymond E911 Coordinator shall incorporate a street address sign visible from both approach directions, and/or incorporate a street address sign at the driveway entrance that is clearly visible on approach from both approach directions (from within the fire apparatus cab).
 The street address lettering shall be no less than 4" in height, shall be of a contrasting color to the sign background, and preferably the letters should be reflective for night or reduced light conditions.
-The placement and street address signs shall be approved by the Raymond Fire Rescue Department and E911 Coordinator. - All proposed designs to address Fire Rescue Department access shall be approved by the Raymond Fire Rescue Department. - Any current or future residential development on this street should address the issue of fire protection water supply in accordance with the town subdivision ordinance (Article 5, Section 24).
-There is no fire protection water supply currently available on this street.
+The placement and street address signs shall be approved by the Raymond Fire Rescue Department and E911 Coordinator. - 4.
+All proposed designs to address Fire Rescue Department access shall be approved by the Raymond Fire-Rescue Department.